luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 biomed/gb-2003-4-9-r58.txt
 biomed/rr37.txt
 ```
-In this example, I use `grep -l` to find all files in **biomed** directory that contains the word "world."
-It is useful when I want to find a specific file that contain this word, and listing the filenames can help me find the file quickly.
+In this example, I used `grep -l` to find all files in **biomed** directory that contain the word "world."
+It is useful when I want to find a specific file that contain this word in biomed directory, and listing the filenames can help me find the file quickly.
 ```
 $ grep -l "world" plos/*.txt
 plos/journal.pbio.0020001.txt